FAQs

 Frequently asked questions

 Here are some of the most commonly asked questions about dragonflies and damselflies.
-If you have a question not answered on the site, please contact me.
+If your question isn’t answered here, please feel free to contact me.

 • What do they eat?

-Their larva, the aquatic nymph stage, are also fierce carnivorous predators and will eat anything that is smaller than themselves, even tadpoles and small fish.
+Their larvae (aquatic nymphs) are also fierce predators and will eat almost anything smaller than themselves.
+Larger dragonfly larvae can even eat young tadpoles and small fish.

 • How long do they live?